Expressions¶

 .

-(use_numpy=False)¶ Returns a string representing this expression in python syntax.
+Returns a string representing this expression in Python syntax.

 .

-(allowed_types=None)¶ Returns an iterator over this expression tree (depth-first).
-This is a slow operation.
-Do _not_ use in performance sensitive code!
+Returns an iterator over this expression tree (depth-first).

 Example: